Abraham Committed Adultery Got Divorced

 Therefore adultery would be defined as taking any marital attention, on any level, promised to a first person and giving it to a second person, even if the first person agrees and the second person is legally and culturally recognized.

-Abraham did catch on but only after Ishmael’s conception when the fireworks got started.
-The friction between Sara and Hagar were the kind normally associated with adultery.
+Abraham did catch on but only after Ishmael’s conception when the fireworks started.
+The friction between Sara and Hagar was the kind normally associated with adultery.
 In this instance Abraham acted stupidly but with the help of his proper wife he got smart quickly, after it was too late.

-Note: Ladies don’t expect your husband to read between the lines of your suggestions.
+Note: Ladies don’t expect your husband to read between the lines.
 Generally, men don’t have enough emotional literacy to do that well.
 He’ll appreciate it more if you are gently direct.

 Divorce